dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 * Simplicity of definition.
 Because all shared secrets and cipher texts are fixed length, we do not need to encode the length.
 Using SHA3-256, we do not need HMAC-based construction.
-  For the concrete choice of ML-KEM, we do not need to mix in its ciphertext, see {{secc}}.
+For the concrete choice of ML-KEM-768, we do not need to mix in its ciphertext, see {{secc}}.

 * Security analysis.
 Because ML-KEM-768 already assumes QROM, we do not need to complicate the analysis of X-Wing by considering weaker models.

 * Performance.
-Not having to mix in the ML-KEM ciphertext is a nice performance benefit.
-Furthermore, by using SHA3-256 in the combiner, which matches the hashing in ML-KEM, this hash can be computed in one go on platforms where two-way Keccak is available.
+Not having to mix in the ML-KEM-768 ciphertext is a nice performance benefit.
+Furthermore, by using SHA3-256 in the combiner, which matches the hashing in ML-KEM-768, this hash can be computed in one go on platforms where two-way Keccak is available.

 We aim for "128 bits" security (NIST PQC level 1).
 Although at the moment there